mpanelo/nflfantaspy/README.md

 | owner        | Single line text |

 ### Step 4: Get the Base IDs
-Get the Base ID from the [URL](https://support.airtable.com/hc/en-us/articles/4405741487383-Understanding-Airtable-IDs)

-Or click on the Base on the [API docs](https://airtable.com/api).
+Get the Base ID from the [URL](https://support.airtable.com/hc/en-us/articles/4405741487383-Understanding-Airtable-IDs) or click on the Base in the [API docs](https://airtable.com/api).

 ## Limitations
 - Storing data to Airtable requires manual configuration